Navigating School Avoidance: A Parent's Guide to Smooth Transitions

 Talk about one positive thing waiting after break; art class, recess, a reading project, or a favorite staff member.

 Visual reminders help, too.
-You can make a simple return‑to‑school countdown chart or a Charting the LifeCourse “Daily Routine” one‑pager that outlines morning steps.
+You can create a simple return‑to‑school countdown chart or a Charting the LifeCourse “Daily Routine” one-pager that outlines morning steps.

 4. Manage Monday Morning Anxiety